EZFoxOne/supercharged-dao/readme.md

 - Create a Discord Application & Bot, then add a DISCORD_BOT_TOKEN in a .env file.
 - Edit the constants.ts file to suit your Discord.
+- Invite Pollmaster bot: https://github.com/RJ1002/pollmaster to your Discord.
 - `npm install` and `npm run dev`
 - Make sure the necessary scopes are added via OAuth2.
 (Manage Roles, Manage Channels, Read Messages/View Channels, Send Messages, Manage Messages, Embed Links) and invite bot to your Discord.
 - Use the commands: "!createSampleChannel [sample size] [name of channel]" and "!deleteVoteChannels".
-- Add Pollmaster bot: https://github.com/RJ1002/pollmaster to create the poll after everyone is added to the channel.
+- Use Pollmaster to create the poll after everyone is added to the channel.

 ## Roadmap